Things to Do in San Salvador

 US dollars and Euros, Bitcoin, Paypal, Visa and Mastercards cards (Contactless), are accepted as well.

-On the tour, we will visit churches, squares, markets, bars and coffee shops.
+On the tour, we visited churches, squares, markets, bars, and coffee shops.

-A good coffee, a national beer or our national dishes like pupusa, is possible.
+A good coffee, a national beer, or our national dishes like pupusa, it's possible.

 San Salvador has a tropical climate, so I suggest bringing sunglasses, a hat, and an umbrella.
-Once you book the tour, I'll send you all the details—just don't forget to RSVP.
+Once you book the tour, I'll send you all the details—just don't forget to RSVP at WhatsApp 50375653933.

 See you soon.